Pseudospectrum of Reissner-Nordstr\"om black holes: quasinormal mode instability and universality: Conclusions

 \section{Conclusions}

 In this work we have presented a detailed study of the pseudospectrum from scalar and gravitoelectric perturbations of the RN spacetime.
-We observe the same qualitative behavior as in Ref.~\cite{Jaramillo:2020tuu} for all values of the BH charge $Q/M\in[0,1]$ and for all perturbing fields: the pattern of pseudospectral levels is typical of spectrally unstable systems, with a logarithmic asymptotic behavior in the large-frequency regime.
+We observe the same qualitative behavior as in Ref.~\cite{Jaramillo:2020tuu} for all values of the BH charge $Q/M\in[0,1]$ and for all perturbing fields: the pattern of pseudospectral levels is typical of spectrally unstable systems.

+Our numerical calculations reveal a logarithmic dependence of the pseudospectral contour lines, in accordance with theoretical predictions for their asymptotic behavior~(see~\cite{zworski2017mathematical,dyatlov2019mathematical} and references therein).
+The onset of the logarithmic asymptotic behavior occurs much earlier, in an intermediate frequency regime, and it agrees with the theoretical predictions up to the location of the kink in the pseudospectral contour lines.
+Note that the kink is a mere numerical artifact, as it moves toward larger values of ${\rm Re}(M\omega)$ as we increase $N$ (i.e., the numerical resolution).
+These observations confirm the findings of Refs.~\cite{Jaramillo:2020tuu,Jaramillo:2021tmt}: the logarithmic behavior should extend asymptotically to the large-frequency regime.

 The hyperboloidal approach to BH perturbation theory plays a crucial role in recasting the underlying wave equation with dissipative boundary conditions into a form best-suited for studying QNMs as the eigenvalue problem of a non-selfadjoint operator.
 The RN spacetime allows us to examine the effect of different coordinate choices (i.e., different spacetime slicings) on the calculation of the pseudospectra.
 We have used the so-called areal radius fixing gauge and Cauchy horizon fixing gauges~\cite{PanossoMacedo:2018hab} and found that the behavior of the pseudospectra in the two gauges is nearly identical.
 This provides strong support to the geometrical nature of BH pseudospectra.